Tannaka duality over ring spectra: Spectral algebra

 \section{Spectral algebra}

-In this section we review the basic theory of stable $\infty$-categories.
+In this section we address the algebraic structures appearing in our Tannaka duality theorem.
+We begin by reviewing the basic theory of stable $\infty$-categories.
 A more detailed account can be found in \cite{L1}.
+Stable $\infty$-categories replace the role of abelian categories in the $\infty$-categorical realm.
+Indeed, after defining the $\infty$-category of spectra, together with its natural symmetric monoidal structure, we will see that every stable $\infty$-category is naturally enriched over spectra.
+Endowing the $\infty$-category of spectra with its natural t-structure we see that its heart is equivalent to the category of abelian groups.
+Since a commutative ring is simply a commutative monoid object in the category of abelian groups, it is natural to define a ``commutative derived ring", or $\Einfty$-ring, as a commutative monoid object in the $\infty$-category of spectra.

 Let $C$ be an $\infty$-category.
 We call an object which is both initial and terminal in $C$ a \textit{zero object} and denote it by $0\in C$.
 An $\infty$-category is said to be \textit{pointed} if it contains a zero object.

 \begin{dfn} An $\infty$-category $C$ is said to be \textit{stable} if it is pointed, admits finite limits and colimits and pullback and pushout squares coincide. \end{dfn}